lrdj/goodlookslikethis/_cases_sdingov/i-cui.md

 <figure>
   <img src="/i/cases/cui/study/content-AB-testing.png" alt="An option from a multivariate test shows a sample of govuk content in the chat UI itsel.">
-  <figcaption>I designed multivariate tests to explore to what degree users expected the chat UI to provide the answer in inline content as opposed to providing links to gov.uk pages.</figcaption>
+  <figcaption>I designed multivariate tests to explore to what degree users expected the chat UI to provide the answer in inline content as opposed to providing links to GOV.UK pages.</figcaption>
 </figure>

 ## Outcomes